eyamini/Verve-Top-Advertisers/README.md

 Determine the top advertisers for each application and country.
 Verve Data Engineering Challenge.

-Author: Esaa Yamini, Alex Nastetsky
+Authors: Esaa Yamini, Alex Nastetsky

 # **Process**